SALP Chapter 8

 "Call Nina and tell her to take Lanthe to eat."

 Vigo closed the window and walked back toward Lanthe.
 Their shoulders brushed.
-Without stopping, he passed by, opened the door, and spoke like an order.
+He passed without stopping, opened the door, and spoke like an order.

 "You wait here."